Cryptolaemus montrouzieri

-Cryptolaemus montrouzieri, common name mealybug ladybird or mealybug destroyer, is a ladybird species.
+Cryptolaemus montrouzieri, common name mealybug ladybird or mealybug destroyer, is a species of ladybird beetle native to eastern Australia.
+The beetle feeds on mealybugs and other scale insects, and is used to control those pests on citrus orchards worldwide.

 Etymology

 Étienne Mulsant described C. montrouzieri, naming the new species after a Marist brother and missionary, Abbe Montrouzier, who wrote an "Insect Fauna of Woodlark Island".